germinateplatform/germinate-training-ebi/session-1.md

 5. <details><summary>Try changing the colour scheme to 'Dark Mode' and changing the interface language - do you remember where those things are?</summary>Answer: They are in the settings bar at the top right hand side of the screen.</details>
 </br>

-# Working with Germplasm
+# Part 2 - Working with Germplasm

 This tutorial will show you how to work with germplasm entries held in Germinate.

 All data that Germinate holds is related back to the underlying germplasm (this is one of our core concepts and the foundataion for tools like Germinate) and so being able to effectively work with germplasm and utislise the tools that we offer is important.

+### Go to [https://germinate.hutton.ac.uk/demo](https://germinate.hutton.ac.uk/demo) then click on 'Data' then 'Germplasm' from the left hand side menu.

 ## Before we start

 ### Getting help

 If you're ever stuck while using Germinate, use the help button which can alwas be found in the top right hand side of the Germinate interface.
+Try clicking on it now to get information on the 'Germplasm' page.

 <img src="session-1/help.png" style="max-width: 100%;">